oxalica/rust-overlay/README.md

 Some examples (assume `nixpkgs` had the overlay applied):

-- Latest stable rust with all default components:
-  `nixpkgs.rust-bin.stable.latest.rust`
-- Latest nightly rust with all default components:
+- Latest stable/beta/nightly rust with all default components:
-  `nixpkgs.rust-bin.nightly.latest.rust`
+  `nixpkgs.rust-bin.{stable,beta,nightly}.latest.rust`
+- A specific version of stable rust:
+  `nixpkgs.rust-bin.stable."1.48.0".rust`
+- A specific date of beta rust:
+  `nixpkgs.rust-bin.nightly."2021-01-01".rust`
 - A specific version of stable rust:
   `nixpkgs.rust-bin.stable."1.48.0".rust`
 - A specific date of nightly rust: